Matilda Woods is a digital nomad who is just trying to do a little good in the world.

 Got $25 you could live without for a while?
 Yeah, me neither, but when I do, you better believe I’m sending it to Kiva so they can lend (that’s right, lend, not give) it to people who do something useful with it.
 You can choose which person or project you would like to lend your money to and help someone who would likely not qualify for a traditional bank loan.

 People all over the world use Kiva loans to start new businesses, install water filters, buy solar panels, and much more.
-Their repayment rate is over 97%, so your money is pretty darn safe and when the loan is paid back, you can cash out and get your $25 back or you can choose to lend it again!
+Their repayment rate is over 97%, so your money is pretty darn safe.
+And when the loan is paid back, you can cash out and either get your $25 back or choose to lend it again!

 3. Play Games